 The ABC’s of Mental Health Care – Taking Care of our mental health in a lockdown

-- lockdown restricts movement resulting to lesser outdoor activities;
+- Lockdown restricts movement resulting in lesser outdoor activities;

 Taking care of our mental health along with our physical health is equally important.
 And just like the virus doesn’t choose who its next victim is, similar is the risk for mental illness.
 The lockdown, the isolation, and the social distancing can lessen our chances of infection but may aggravate our symptoms of anxiety disorders, depression, substance use disorder, and other mental illnesses.